salaboy/from-monolith-to-k8s/dapr/README.md

 On Kibana, after setting it up, you can create a filter:

 ```
-kubernetes.container_image_id : "generate-values"
+kubernetes.container_image_id : "avg"
 ```

-To filter all the logs coming from our function.
+To filter all the logs coming from our function that is annotated with `dapr.io/log-as-json: "true"`

 ## Let's add some timer based actions